EQWorks/release/README.md

 You can learn more about the CLI by typing `release` or `release <command> --help`.

-### Important Note
+### Tips

-Ideally, the following convention should be applied for best formatting:
+The following convention should be applied on your commit messages for ideal parsing:

+> category - message

-`category - message`, where `category` can contain a secondary portion such as `category/sub category`.
+where `category` can contain a secondary portion such as

+> category/sub category.

+For example:

+> builder/details - show job viz for newly created, unprocessed jobs

-Since v1.3.0, a generic "others" category is added to capture all unmatched commit messages.
+Since v1.3.0, a generic `others` category is added to capture all unparsed commit messages.